 About the Journal of Cold War Studies

-Please direct all Journal-related inquiries, comments, and electronic submissions to the Journal's new email account: firstname.lastname@example.org.
+Please direct all editorial inquiries, comments, and electronic submissions to the JCWS email account: firstname.lastname@example.org.

-Please note that the Journal has shifted to a quarterly publication schedule.
-Subscriptions are now offered for both the print and the electronic versions of the Journal.
-Visit MIT Press' subscriptions page for ordering information and rates.
+For all subscription-related inquires for both the print and the electronic versions of the Journal, please see MIT Press' subscriptions page for ordering information and rates.

-Additional information can be found at the Journal's page at MIT Press.
+Additional information can be found at the JCWS page on the website of MIT Press.

 The Journal of Cold War Studies features peer-reviewed articles based on archival research in the former Communist world and in Western countries.
 Some articles offer reevaluations of important historical events or themes, emphasizing the changes of interpretation necessitated by declassified documents and new firsthand accounts.
 Other articles seek to bring new evidence to bear on current theoretical debates.
 Many existing theories of international and domestic politics have relied on generalizations from the Cold War period, but until very recently the evidence for these generalizations was tenuous at best.
 Articles in the Journal of Cold War Studies use declassified materials and new memoirs from the former Eastern bloc and Western countries to illuminate and raise questions about numerous theoretical concerns, including theories of decision-making, deterrence, bureaucratic politics, institutional formation, bargaining, diplomacy, foreign policy conduct, and international relations.
 Drawing on the latest evidence, articles in the Journal subject these theories, and others, to rigorous empirical analysis.
 The Journal's emphasis on the use of new evidence for theoretical purposes is in no way intended to exclude solid historical reassessments, but articles set within a theoretical context are particularly encouraged.The Journal's Editorial Board consists of 32 distinguished political scientists, historians, and specialists on international relations.